 Put his persuasion principles to practice in your life and beyond.
 And in about 6 months to a year you will realize the significance “Influence” has had on your life.
 It will be unmistakable.

-Final Book Review And Rating Of Influence: The Psychology Of Persuasion
+Final Book Review And Rating Of Influence, New And Expanded: The Psychology Of Persuasion

 “Influence,” is already a widely-read and foundational book for sales and marketing professionals.
 An international bestseller with over 5 million copies sold, it is now becoming a mainstay in professional settings outside sales for more ordinary people.